ReddyLab/cegs-portal/README.md

 ## Set up Devlopment Environment

+First, clone this repository.
 This is a Django 3.2 project that requires at least Python 3.8.
 Additionally you'll need at least Node.js 14.17 for auto-reloading and CSS compilation.
-The easiest way to set up a database is using docker compose, so that's another thing to install, sorry.
+The easiest way to set up a database is using docker compose so that's another thing to install, sorry.

 Once you have all those installed you need to install dependencies.